Kweeku/GreenGrowFlameApp/README.md

 **components**
 This is where your React components will live.
 Each component will have a directory containing the `.tsx` file, along with a story file, and optionally `.presets`, and `.props` files for larger components.
 The app will come with some commonly used components like Button.

-**i18n**
-This is where your translations will live if you are using `react-native-i18n`.

-**models**
-This is where your app's models will live.
-Each model has a directory which will contain the `mobx-state-tree` model file, test file, and any other supporting files like actions, types, etc.

 **navigators**
 This is where your `react-navigation` navigators will live.